Autoequivalences of derived categories via geometric invariant theory: Monodromy of the quantum connection and fractional grade restriction rules

 We call the data $(\fX,W)$ where $\fX$ is a stack equipped with a $\bC^*$ action factoring through the squaring map and $W$ is a regular function of weight 2 a \emph{Landau-Ginzburg (LG) pair}.
 Let $\pi:\cV \to X$ be the vector bundle structure map.
 There is an obvious action of $\bC^*$ on $\cV$ by scaling along the fibers of $\pi$.
 We equip $\cV$ instead with the square of this action, so that $\lambda$ acts as scaling by $\lambda^2$.
 Since $s$ is a section of $\cV^\vee$, it defines a regular function $W$ on $\cV$ that is linear along the fibers of $\pi$.
 By construction it has weight 2 for the $\bC^*$ action.
 The total space of $\cV|_{X_s}$ is $\bC^*$-invariant and when we equip $X_s$ with the trivial $\bC^*$ action we obtain a diagram

 of LG pairs where the potentials on $\cV|_{X_s}$ and $X_s$ are zero.

 The category of curved coherent sheaves on an LG pair $\D(\fX,W)$ is the category whose objects are $\bC^*$-equivariant coherent sheaves $\cF$ equipped with an endomorphism $d$ of weight 1 such that $d^2 = W \cdot \id$; and whose morphisms are obtained by a certain localization procedure.
-(For details, see \cite{S12}.)
 The maps in the above diagram induce functors